 Farmer’s (Empowerment and Protection) Agreement of Price Assurance and Farm Services Bill, 2020

 The new Marketplace law says that farmers can sell their produce anywhere – and not just in the APMC approved marketplace or mandis, they can sell it into not only their state but outside their state even online.
 Whereas state governments are prohibited from levying any market fee, cess, or levy outside APMC or Mandi areas.

 The Essential Commodities (Amendment) Bill, 2020

-The Farmers of UP, Haryana, and Punjab are upset with these bills and have a fear that this may be an excuse to pull off the MSP safety net from under their feet
+The Farmers of UP, Haryana, and Punjab are upset with these bills and fear that this may be an excuse to pull off the MSP safety net from under their feet.

 What is MSP?